What is Flow Restrictor?

 What if I use a Flow Restrictor of a Higher or Lower Capacity?

 The RO membrane GPD and flow restrictor capacity must be matched to keep a proper balance between water wastage and purification quality.
-If they are not matched, this can cause excessive wastage of water or may reduce the life of RO membrane.
+If they are not matched, this can cause excessive wastage of water or may reduce the life of the RO membrane.

 If you are using a lower capacity flow restrictor for a higher capacity membrane then it will result in early choking of the RO membrane, reduced membrane life, and an increase in TDS value of the purified water.